gsjoy24/visit-mars-frontend/README.md

 - Users must fill out all fields to proceed to the next form stage, except for fields marked as optional.
 - Users cannot select a future date for the birth date.
 - Users cannot select a past date for the departure date.
 They must select a departure date before selecting the return date, and they cannot select a return date earlier than the departure date.
 For example, if the user selects July 29 as the departure date, they must select July 29 or later for the return date.
+- All inputs will be validated before submission.

 ## How to run this project on your local machine?